thriveweb/adapta/content/pages/home.md

     STORMWATER CONNECTIONS   Specially designed UPVC connector designed to take either 90mm or 100mm stormwater pipes.
   list_item_2: >-
-    LOCKING DEVICE    Locks permanently into concrete kerb - will not move or pop out.
+    LOCKING DEVICE    Locks permanently into concrete kerb.
 Simply fold down lock tabs and AdaptaKerb will anchor into new or existing concrete.
   list_item_3: >-
     HEAVY-DUTY GALVANIZED STEEL      AdaptaKerb is made to last with high quality galvanized steel and designed to Australian Standards AS3500 &